liu12366262626/CNVSRC2025/README.md

 ## 📦 Dataset & Evaluation

-The competition uses Chinese audio-visual speech dataset, with tools for preprocessing, training, validation, and testing.
-The evaluation protocol includes:
+The CNVSRC2025 competition is built upon the **CNVSRC2024 benchmark dataset**, which provides a solid foundation for large-scale visual speech processing research.

-- **For VSR**: Character Error Rate (CER)
+In addition to the original dataset from CNVSRC2024, we have also **released an extra 1000 hours of high-quality audio-visual data**, significantly enhancing the training and evaluation potential for both VSR and VTS tasks.

-- **For VTS**: Short-Time Objective Intelligibility (STOI), Character Error Rate (CER)
+We provide tools for preprocessing, training, validation, and testing to support streamlined experimentation and reproducibility.

 ---